-(1) FFT harmonic analysis of the measured data shows that the spindle slewing eccentricity at different rotational speeds remains basically unchanged, and its first-order frequency is consistent with the spindle slewing frequency.
+(1) The FFT harmonic analysis of the measured data shows that the eccentricity of the spindle slewing remains basically unchanged at different rotational speeds.
+Furthermore, the first-order frequency of the spindle slewing is consistent with its slewing frequency.

-(2) The spindle has thermal deformation in both axial and radial directions, therefore, timely control of the temperature rise of the machine tool axis system can reduce the thermal deformation of the machine tool spindle and improve its machining accuracy.
+(2) The spindle undergoes thermal deformation in both axial and radial directions.
+Therefore, controlling the temperature rise of the machine tool axis system in a timely manner can reduce the thermal deformation of the spindle and improve its machining accuracy.